-What Do Occupational Health and Safety Technician Do?
+Life As an Occupational Health and Safety Technician

-Life As an Occupational Health & Safety Technician
+Daily Life Of an Occupational Health & Safety Technician

 - Maintain logbooks of daily activities, including areas visited or activities performed.